akka/akka/akka-docs/rst/java/http/routing-dsl/directives/security-directives/authenticateOAuth2Async.rst

 Example
 -------

-Usage in code is exactly the same as :ref:`-authenticateBasicAsync-`, with the difference that one must validate the token as OAuth2 dictates (which is currently not part of Akka HTTP itself).
+Usage in code is exactly the same as :ref:`-authenticateBasicAsync-java-`, with the difference that one must validate the token as OAuth2 dictates (which is currently not part of Akka HTTP itself).